aridjayarecipes/cutesrecipes.web.app/content/post/2292-step-by-step-guide-to-prepare-quick-the-best-spaghetti-bolognese-recipe.md

 - "Reduce the heat and add the two onions, two carrots, two celery sticks, two garlic cloves and the leaves from 2-3 sprigs rosemary, all finely chopped, then fry for 10 mins.
 Stir the veg often until it softens."
 - "Increase the hear to medium-high, add 500g minced beef and cook stirring for 3-4 minutes until the meat is browned all over."
 - "Add two tins of plum tomatoes, the finely chopped leaves from 3/4 small pack basil, 1 teaspoon dried oregano, 2 Bay leaves, two tablespoon tomato purse, 1 beef stock cube, 1 deserved and finely chopped red chilli, 1/2 teaspoon of red grape vinegar and 6 halved cherry tomatoes.
 Stir with a wooden spoon, breaking up the plum tomatoes"
 - "Bring to the boil, reduce to a gentle simmer and cover with a lid.
 Cook for 1 hour and 15 minutes stirring occasionally, until you have a rich, thick sauce.
 In between, add the pinch of sugar for flavor.
-Don't forget the salt and fresh black pepper"
+Don&#39;t forget the salt and fresh black pepper"
 - "Add the 75g grated parmesan cheese, check the seasoning and stir."
 - "When the bolognese is nearly finished, cook 400g spaghetti following the pack instructions"
 - "Drain the spaghetti.
 Serve with more grated parmesan cheese, the remaining basil leaves and crusted bread.
 And enjoy! 😋"